DylanEstrada9838/full-stack-rag-app/README.md

-# RAG App — Reglamento Tec de Monterrey
+# RAG App — Reglamento Universitario

 A full-stack Q&A chat application powered by a Retrieval-Augmented Generation (RAG) pipeline.
 Ask questions about the **Reglamento General de Estudiantes** and get contextual answers from an LLM.